-A Timeline of Nichiren Daishonin's Life 1222 February 16: Born in Kataumi, Tojo Village, Nagasa District, Awa Province of Chiba Prefecture) (Age 1)-at that time in Japan, as soon as a child was born, he or she we to be 1 year old) 1253 (Age 32) April 28: Declares the establishment of his teaching at Seicho-ji, a temporary Province 1260 (Age 39) as considered le in Awa the Land' to
+A Timeline of Nichiren Daishonin's Life 1222 February 16: Born in Kataumi, Tojo Village, Nagasa District, Awa Province (today, part of Chiba Prefecture) (Age 1)-at that time in Japan, as soon as a child was born, he or she was considered to be 1 year old) 1253 (Age 32) April 28: Declares the establishment of his teaching at Seicho-ji, a temple in Awa Province 1260 (Age 39) July 16: Submits 'On Establishing the Correct Teaching for the Peace of the Land' to retired regent Hojo Tokiyori-his first official remonstration with the sovereign.
+Soon after, attacked by Nembutsu believers who tried to take his life (known as Matsubagayatsu Persecution).
+1261 (Age 40) May 12: Exiled to Izu Peninsula 1264 (Age 43) November 11: Komatsubara Persecution 1268 (Age 47) May 12: Sends eleven letters of remonstration to key figures in Kamakura 1271 (Age 50) September 12: Tatsunokuchi Persecution.
+Thereafter begins inscribing the Gohonzon for his disciples.
+October 10: Sado Exile begins 1272 (Age 51) January 16-17: Tsukahara Debate February: Revolt breaks out in Kyoto and Kamakura; writes 'The Opening of the Eyes' 1273 (Age 52) April 25: Writes 'The Object of Devotion for Observing the Mind' 1274 (Age 53) March 26: Returns to Kamakura from Sado April 8: Meets Hei no Saemon; predicts Mongols will attack Japan within the year May 17: Takes up residence at Mount Minobu October: Mongol forces invade the southern island of Kyushu 1279 (Age 58) September 21: Twenty farmers arrested for their beliefs 1281 (Age 60) May: Mongols invade Kyushu a second time 1282 (Age 61) October 13: Dies at the residence of Ikegami Munenaka at Ikegami in Musashi Province

-(Age 1)-at that time in Japan, as soon as a child was born, he or she w to be 1 year old) (Age 32) April 28: Declares the establishment of his teaching at Seicho-ji, a temp Province (Age 39) le in Awa the Land' to

-to be 1 year old) 1253 (Age 32) April 28: Declares the establishment of his teaching at Seicho-ji, a temperovince 1260 (Age 39) le in Awa the Land' to

-1253 (Age 32) April 28: Declares the establishment of his teaching at Seicho-ji, a temperature province 1260 (Age 39) the Land' to

-April 28: Declares the establishment of his teaching at Seicho-ji, a temperovince (Age 39) the Land' to

-April 28: Declares the establishment of his teaching at Seicho-ji, a temperovince (Age 39) the Land' to

-Province 1260 (Age 39) the Land' to

-1260 (Age 39)

-· • ·

-· • ·

-July 16: Submits 'On Establishing the Correct Teaching for the Peace of vereign.
-Soon

-retired regent Hojo Tokiyori-his first official remonstration with the so

-after, attacked by Nembutsu believers who tried to take his life (known as

-Matsubagayatsu Persecution).

-1261 (Age 40)

-May 12: Exiled to Izu Peninsula

-Ividy 12.
-Extica to 12a i chinisala

-1264 (Age 43)

-November 11: Komatsubara Persecution

-1268 (Age 47)

-May 12: Sends eleven letters of remonstration to key figures in Kamaku ıra

-(0. 70)

-1271 (Age 50)

-September 12: Tatsunokuchi Persecution.
-Thereafter begins inscribing tne Gononzon

-for his disciples.

-October 10: Sado Exile begins

-1272 (Age 51)

-January 16-17: Tsukahara Debate

-February: Revolt breaks out in Kyoto and Kamakura; writes 'The Openir ng of the Eyes'

-1273 (Age 52)

-April 25: Writes 'The Object of Devotion for Observing the Mind'

-1274 (Age 53)

-March 26: Returns to Kamakura from Sado

-April 8: Meets Hei no Saemon; predicts Mongols will attack Japan withi n the year

-May 17: Takes up residence at Mount Minobu ii tiic yeai

-October: Mongol forces invade the southern island of Kyushu

-Stabell Wongor forces invade the southern island of Ryushia

-1279 (Age 58)

-September 21: Twenty farmers arrested for their beliefs

-1281 (Age 60)

-May: Mongols invade Kyushu a second time

-,

-1282 (Age 61)

-October 13: Dies at the residence of Ikegami Munenaka at Ikegami in N 1usashi Province